Yusef-Naser/Concurrency-Multithreading/README.md

 # GCD & Operations
 - There are two APIs that you'll use when making your app concurrent: Grand Central Dispatch, commonly referred to as GCD, and Operations.
 These are neither competing technologies nor something that you have to exclusively pick between.
 In fact, Operations are built on top of GCD!

+- **Thread-safe** : code that can be safely called from multiple threads without causing any issues.

 ## Grand Central Dispatch

 - GCD is Apple's implementation of C's libdispatch library.
 Its purpose is to queue up tasks — either a method or a closure — that can be run in parallel, depending on availability of resources; it then executes the tasks on an available processor core.